gluepy/gluepy/docs/glossary.rst

 .. glossary::

     dag
-        A directed-acyclic-dag, or in other words a 'pipeline' of a number of :term:`task` instances that are executed in a specific order.
+        A directed-acyclic-graph, or in other words a 'pipeline' of a number of :term:`task` instances that are executed in a specific order.

     task